MountainLabz/Lepton/README.md

 ## Installation
+I believe this project needs to be run on nightly to compile.

-Download the source files open the terminal and run:
+After that just download the source files, then open the terminal and run:
 ```bash
   cargo run
 ```

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)